Spider basics, body, behavior

 General anatomy of insects

-How to tell if a spider is a not a Brown Recluse
+How to tell if a spider isn’t a Brown Recluse

 More about spider fangs